Energy-saving measures and end-of-year building closure implemented again

 A summary of the building closure

 From Monday 23 December 2024 to Sunday 5 January 2025, many of the WUR buildings will be closed.
-Forum and Actio will stay open during this period.
-Forum will be open to students and staff on weekdays during both weeks.
+Forum will stay open during this period on weekdays for both students and staff.
 Actio will only be open to staff on weekdays during the first week of January.

 You are welcome to come and work in these buildings and booking a workplace is not required.
 WUR buildings or areas that need to be open to carry out statutory duties and/or necessary building-related work remain accessible.